Pulp Engine Document Rendering

 -C "$(dirname "$TEMPLATES_DIR")" "$(basename "$TEMPLATES_DIR")"

-TEMPLATES_DIR contains templates, versions, audit events (.audit-events.jsonl), and asset metadata.
-Restore: stop API, extract tarball over the directory, start API.
+Restore: stop the API, extract both tarballs over their directories, start the API.
 File mode is not HA-safe and is not recommended for production.